DIY: How to Make an iPad Mockup, 100% Scale Model

 DIY iPad Papercraft Mockup: Improved, Apple Tablet V2 iPapercraft

 Think the Apple slate tablet iPad black border is too thick?
-After having a real iPad or full sized mockup iPad in your hands, the border will definitely make sense.
+After having a real iPad or full-sized mockup iPad in your hands, the border will definitely make sense.

 DIY: How to Make an iPad Mockup, 100% Scale Model

-Image editing app that respects DPI setting
+Image editing app that respects DPI settings

 Printer, scissors